 You’re going to stick to three main rules when following the DASH eating plan for hypertension.
 The first is that foods should be low in sodium.
 The dietary guidelines for sodium consumption are to limit your daily sodium intake to no more than 2,300 mg per day.
 This equals about a teaspoon of table salt.

 The second rule is to include foods that are rich in potassium, magnesium, and calcium.
-These nutrients help in their own ways to reduce blood pressure.
+These nutrients help in their own ways to maintain normal blood pressure.
 Finally, the third rule is to cut out saturated fats.
 These types of fats aren’t good for your health and certainly not for controlling blood pressure.

 So, with all that said, here’s a breakdown of foods to enjoy when following a DASh eating plan.